-- Table 2 (page 13) lists the maximum length of flue pipe that can travel through an unconditioned space or an exterior space.
-The total vent length must not exceed the lengths noted in Table 1 (page 10).
-For Canadian installations, please refer to the Canadian Installation Code (CAN/CGA-B149.1) and/or local codes. - For extremely cold climates or for conditions of short furnace cycles (i.e. set back thermostat conditions) the last 18 inches of vent pipe can be reduced.
-It is acceptable to reduce from 3" to 2-1/2", 3" to 2", or 2" to 1-1/2" if the total vent length is at least 15 feet in length and the vent length is within the parameters specified in Table 1.
-The restriction should be counted as 3 equivalent feet.
-Smaller vent pipes are less susceptible to freezing, but must not be excessively restrictive.
-The length of the 2 inch pipe must not be longer than 18 inches. - To prevent debris or creatures from entering the combustion system, a protective screen may be installed over the combustion air intake opening.
-The screens hole size must be large enough to prevent air restriction.
+- Table 2 lists the maximum length of flue pipe that can travel through an unconditioned space or an exterior space.
+The total vent length must not exceed the lengths noted in Table 1 (page 9).
+For Canadian installations, please refer to the Canadian Installation Code (CAN/CGA-B149.1) and/or local codes. - For extremely cold climates or for conditions of short furnace cycles (i.e. set back thermostat conditions) the last

 WINTER DESIGN TEMPERATURE MAXIMUM FLUE PIPE LENGTH (FEET) IN UNCONDITIONED & EXTERIOR SPACES

-TEIMI EIIATOILE WITHOUT INSULATION WITH INSULATION
+TEIMI ETIATOTIE WITHOUT INSULATION WITH INSULATION

 20 45 70

 0 20 70

 -20 10 60

-NOTE: Insulation thickness greater than 3/8 inch, based on an R value of 3.5 (ft x F x hr) / (BTU x in.)
+\NOTE: Insulation thickness greater than 3/8 inch, based on an R value of 3.5 (ft x F x hr) / (BTU x in.)